A location for your group events is one of the most important things you’ll need. Here are some tips:

 - Company call-out on the GDG chapter homepage.

 - Company write-up sent to the the GDG mailing list.

 - Placement of company banners and distribution of flyers at GDG events.

-- Company advertising through social networks.
+- Company mentions on social networks.

 - Interview with a company employee posted on blog or GDG chapter page.